therekrab/frc-programming-reference/source/glossary.rst

       Bandaid code is code that is intended to solve a problem in a temporary manner.
 It may limit functionality, or be generally "bad code" - i.e. is hard to update or change without significant refactoring.

+   GIGO

+      A useful principle in computer science is GIGO, or "Garbage In, Garbage Out".
+This suggests that if we feed invalid inputs to a software component, the output from that component cannot be any more correct than the data that it was given.
+If you feed a system garbage, it will process the bad data, returning an invalid result - whether the system *always* spits out garbage is unknown (the system could be fundamentally broken too), but if we know the input to the system was invalid, we can't say that the component itself is broken, because bad data as an input nearly guarantees an invalid output.